Gautamr16/Kubernetes-K8s-/Kubernetes.md

 ### Pods:
 - The smallest and simplest Kubernetes object.
-- Represents a single instance of a running process in your cluster.
 - Encapsulates one or more containers, storage resources, a unique network IP, and options for how the containers should run.

 ### Services: